ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-tooltips/index.md

 </div>
 ```

-The title element may or may not exist but the content element is always present and by default it contains the y value of the provided data.
-In the screenshots below the content element of both tooltips contains `200.68`:
+The title element may or may not exist but the content element is always present and by default it contains the y value of the supplied data.

+If both x and y values are supplied, the x value will be shown in the title div and the y value will be displayed in the content div.

+In the screenshots below the content element of both tooltips contains `-35`:

 <div style="display: flex; justify-content: center;">
     <image-caption src="resources/tooltip-no-title.png" alt="Tooltip without the title element" width="250px" constrained="true">No Title</image-caption>
-    <image-caption src="resources/tooltip-with-title.png" alt="Tooltip with a title element" width="250px" constrained="true">With Title</image-caption>
+    <image-caption src="resources/tooltip-title.png" alt="Tooltip with a title element" width="250px" constrained="true">With Title</image-caption>
 </div>

-To make the tooltip title visible you need to specify the title.
+## Tooltip Options

+Tooltips can be removed by setting `enabled` to `false` in `tooltip` options as shown below.

 <snippet>
 const gridOptions = {